Becky Willoughby

 Being presented with the right tools at the right time can often facilitate a move forward or a shift in perception.
 This shift can be monumental and help shine a light on areas where you may feel stuck.
 This in turn can create a deeper sense of self and greater self awareness which can prompt some powerful change.

-Simply being heard can often be an empowering experience in the room.
+Simply being heard can often be an empowering experience in the room or via Zoom.

-I do challenge my clients where and when appropriate in order to support you in facilitating growth and change.
-But equally I am sensative to your needs and have a deep sense of empathy when working with others.
+I offer transformative work and challenge my clients where and when appropriate in order to support facilitated growth and change.
+Eaqually I am sensative to your needs and have a deep sense of empathy when working with others.

-I am also trained to work with co parents in conflict and have done this for a number of years supporting solicitors and CAFCAS in children's work.
+I am trained to work with co parents struggling with conflict and have done this for a number of years supporting solicitors and Cafcass in children's work.

-I have a particular interest in working with families and parents.
-Having worked in this area for over 10 years as a counsellor.
-With a further 20 years experience, initially as a children's nanny where i worked with families and early years 0 to 6.
-And then my work as a holistic and Clinical practitioner and teacher.
+I have worked in this field for well over 10 years now with a further 20 years experience, initially as a children's nanny where I worked with numerous families and early years 0 to 6.
+My work as a holistic and Clinical practitioner and teacher allowed me to work with adults and young people.
+I worked within the sports industry as well as those looking for a better life work balance.
+I went on to work in the cancer sector specialising in this area of support.

-I have utelised all of this experience and knowledge to help many families gain a greater understanding of one another and their own unique family system.
+I have utelised all of this gathered knowledge, learning and lived experience to help many individuals and families gain a greater understanding of their own unique self.

 I believe the family system contains all of the relevant information needed in order to create fundamental shifts within each of us.
 Each family holds a unique story similar to a fingerprint.
 This fingerprint can contain answers and keys to why communication has broken down or relationships falter.
 In family work, together we uncover these stories and work to better understand one another.
-These sessions can increase empathic understanding create healthier bonds and connections between family members.
-This in turn can address issues such as acting out from children and difficulties raised whilst couples may struggle.
+These sessions can increase empathic understanding creating healthier bonds and connections between family members.
+This in turn can address underlying deep seated traumas which if left, can lay dormant creating resentment frustration, anger and ill health.

 There is no rule book to parenting and we head out on this journey together to look for solutions and ways forward with no judgement.
 As parents we all do the very best we can with the tools we have.

-Within the room we look for new ways forward and may develop new strategies and responses through uncovering a deeper sense of self and a more supportive way of being.
+Within the session we look for new ways forward, developing new strategies and responses through uncovering a deeper sense of self and a healthier more authentic way of being.

 Training, qualifications & experience